metadata toggle

 Resistance to macrocyclic lactones (which includes ivermectin) has been reported in Cooperia spp. in cattle within the EU.
 Therefore, the use of this product should be based on local (regional, farm) epidemiological information about susceptibility of nematodes and recommendations on how to limit further selection for resistance to anthelmintics.

-Special precautions for use in animals
+Special precautions for safe use in the target species:

 This product does not contain any antimicrobial preservative.
 Swab septum before removing each dose.

-Special precautions to be taken by the person administering the product to animals
+Special precautions to be taken by the person administering the veterinary medicinal product to animals:

-Adverse reactions
+Adverse events

 Use during pregnancy, lactation or lay

-IVOMEC Super Injection for Cattle can be administered to beef cows at any stage of pregnancy or lactation provided that the milk is not intended for human consumption.
-IVOMEC Super Injection for Cattle will not affect the fertility of cows and bulls and can be given to all ages of animals including young calves.
+Pregnancy and lactation: The veterinary medicinal product can be administered to beef cows at any stage of pregnancy or lactation provided that the milk is not intended for human consumption.

-Warming the product and injection equipment to about 15 °C will greatly increase the ease with which the product can be injected.
-Different injection sites should be used for other parenteral products administered concurrently.
 When using the 200 ml, 500 ml and 1000 ml pack sizes, use only automatic syringe equipment.
 For the 50 ml pack sizes, use of a multidose syringe is recommended.

 Withdrawal periods

-Do not use in cattle producing milk for human consumption.
 Do not use in non-lactating dairy cows including pregnant heifers within 60 days of calving.